kcook98765/plugin.video.librarygenie/REPLIT.md

-# LibraryGenie - Replit Development Notes
+# LibraryGenie Development Notes for Replit

-This document contains Replit-specific development information for the LibraryGenie Kodi addon.
+This document contains development notes specific to working with this project in the Replit environment.

 ## Python Version

-This project uses **Python 3.8** to maintain compatibility with Kodi v19 "Matrix" and newer versions.
+This project targets **Python 3.8+** as used by Kodi 19+.
+All typing imports should use standard `from typing import` syntax without version fallbacks since Python 3.8 has full typing support.
+When implementing new features or fixing issues, ensure compatibility with Python 3.8 syntax and standard library features.

 ### Key Compatibility Notes for Coding Tasks: